 As the Guadalupe Mountains uplifted little by little, the level of the water table dropped in relation to the land surface; therefore, the highly aggressive "acid bath" drained away leaving a newly dissolved cave behind.

 One of the many by-products of this sulfuric acid dissolution of limestone is a mineral called gypsum.
 Huge gypsum blocks still line the floor of the Big Room of Carlsbad Cavern.
 Other by-product minerals have been radioactively dated to show when this "sulfuric acid bath" occurred.
-It is now evident that Carlsbad Cavern was one of the last caves to be dissolved in the Guadalupe Mountains-around 4 to 6 million years ago.
+It is now evident that Carlsbad Cavern was one of the last caves to be dissolved in the Guadalupe Mountains-around four to six million years ago.
 This method of sulfuric acid dissolution created seemingly endless mazes of both narrow and huge passageways that look to many visitors like Swiss cheese.
 Because these caves were dissolved deep underground, not all caves here have an opening to the world above.

 The geologic history of the Capitan Reef means there is still an exceptional potential for additional cave discovery, significant exploration and research.

-The Decorated Caves.
 Sometime in the past few million years, collapse at the top of the cave and surface erosion created the natural entrance of Carlsbad Cavern.
 This opened previously hidden underground cave passageways to the world above for the first time.
 As a result, airflow began to circulate through the cavern and allow for the final chapter of geologic development-growth of cave decorations.

 The magnificent speleothems (cave formations) that continue to grow and decorate Carlsbad Cavern are due to rain and snowmelt soaking through limestone rock, then eventually dripping into a cave below and evaporating.
 Those water drops have absorbed gasses and dissolved minerals from the soil and limestone above.
 Wherever that water drop evaporates and releases carbon dioxide in an air-filled cave, a small amount of mineral-mostly calcite, is left behind.
 Thus, drip-by-drip, over the past million years or so, Carlsbad Cavern has slowly been decorating itself.